 The name of your bar or restaurant is often going to be the first impression your customers will get of your brand.
-If you don’t have your restaurant up and running yet, we recommend sitting down and brainstorming about your restaurant concept – from the feel of the restaurant you want the guests to experience, drinks and food you plan to serve, to the color scheme and style of the decoration you are planning to use.
+If you don’t have your restaurant up and running yet, we recommend sitting down and brainstorming about your restaurant concept – from the feel of the restaurant you want your guests to experience, drinks and food you plan to serve, to the color scheme and style of the decorations you are planning to use.
 These keywords and key differentiators of your brand will guide you to find the most appropriate name.

 Signage & display outside

 You don’t want to lose an opportunity to attract passersby to your business.
 Make sure that your establishment is getting great exposure to people walking by.
 You can create more exposure with appropriate signage and displays.
 Many restaurant owners realize this and choose locations in busy areas with big windows and really communicate their branding before the customers even get to their door.
 Your logo, tagline and even a chalkboard with your special for the day/week is just a cherry on the top of the pie.